inpinseptipin/Assignments/ETCS344/Tutorial_2.md

 Object diagrams are used to render a set of objects and their relationships as an instance.

 ### Purpose of Object Diagrams
 The purpose of a diagram should be understood clearly to implement it practically.
 The purposes of object diagrams are similar to class diagrams.The difference is that a class diagram represents an abstract model consisting of classes and their relationships.
-However, an object diagram represents an instance at a particular moment, which is concrete in nature.
-It means the object diagram is closer to the actual system behavior.
+However, an object diagram represents an instance at a particular moment, which is concrete in nature.It means the object diagram is closer to the actual system behavior.
 The purpose is to capture the static view of a system at a particular moment.

-The purpose of the object diagram can be summarized as − 1.Forward and reverse engineering.
+The purpose of the object diagram can be summarized as −

+  1.Forward and reverse engineering.

   2.Object relationships of a system

   3.Static view of an interaction.

   4.Understand object behaviour and their relationship from practical perspective

 ### Where to use Object Diagram